Vinay-Singhh/Superhero-Hunter/README.md

 ## [Project Link](https://vinay-singhh.github.io/Superhero-Hunter/)

-Do you like to know more about Marvel Super Hero or Super Villain?
-Well, this is just for you.
-A great website built using HTML, CSS and Vanilla JavaScript.
-Utilizing the power of MARVEL API which allows to search and get useful insights about your favourite superhero.
-You can also add your favourite characters easily (using Web storage i.e. localStorage).
+A great website built using HTML, CSS and Vanilla JavaScript, utilizing the power of MARVEL API which allows to search and get useful insights about your favourite superhero.
+Also you can add your favourite characters easily (using Web storage i.e. localStorage).

 ###### Features & Flow
 1. Home Page